A key advisor to over 1,200 clients

-- Consumer goods and retail, such as Avon, B&Q, BAT, Coca-Cola, Starbucks, Unilever, SAB Miller, Camelot Group, Diageo, JT International, Kenwood, Pernod Ricard, Samsung, and Wrigley.
+- Consumer goods and retail, such as Avon, B&Q, BAT, Coca-Cola, Starbucks, Unilever, SAB Miller, Camelot Group, Diageo, Kenwood, Pernod Ricard, Samsung, and Wrigley.

 - Energy and natural resources, including Air Liquide, Anglo American, BHP Billiton, BOC Gases, BP International, Cenovus Energy, Chevron, EDF, Engie, ENI, GDF Suez, Petrobras, Shell, Rio Tinto, and Xstrata.

-- Financial institutions, covering American Express, Banco Santander, Bank of Tokyo, Barclays, Citigroup, Daiwa, Deutsche Bank, Fidelity, Fitch, Goldman Sachs, HSBC, MasterCard, Putnam, and UBS.
+- Financial institutions, covering American Express, Banco Santander, Barclays, Citigroup, Deutsche Bank, Fidelity, Fitch, Goldman Sachs, HSBC, MasterCard, Putnam, and UBS.

 - Industrial manufacturing and materials, such as Airbus, Akzo Nobel, BMW, The Boeing Company, Cessna, Ford, GE, GM, Honda, Mittal Steel, Goodyear, Honeywell, Owens Corning, Rolls-Royce, Siemens, and Tata Steel.